 Ensure that the computer and any attached devices are turned off.
-If your computer and attached devices did not automatically turn off when you shut down your operating system, press and hold the power button for 8-10 seconds.
+If your computer and attached devices did not automatically turn off when you shut down your operating system, press and hold the power button for at least 8-10 seconds until the computer turns off.